forcedotcom/mcp-hosted/README.md

 # Salesforce Hosted MCP Servers

 Salesforce's hosted MCP servers allow AI assistants like Claude, ChatGPT, and more connect securely to your Salesforce logic and assets using the [Model Context Protocol](https://modelcontextprotocol.io).
+Hosted MCP servers are now generally available (GA).

 MCP is an open standard — think of it as USB-C for AI integrations.
 Any MCP-compatible client can connect to Salesforce through a single, standardized interface with enterprise-grade authentication and governance built in.